turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 * `branch` - view a list of branches
 * `branch <branch name>` - create a new branch
     * ex: `git branch new_feature`
 * `checkout <branch name>` - switch to a branch
     * ex: `git checkout master`
 * `checkout -b <branch name>` - create and switch to a branch in one command
     * ex: `git checkout -b new_feature`
 * `push <remote name> <branch name>` - push to a branch.
 If the branch doesn't exist in your remote, Github will create a new one for you.
     * ex: `git push origin new_feature`
 * `pull <remote name> <branch name>` - pull from a branch.
-The vast majority of the time, you want to be pushing and pulling from the same branch you are working on.
-So if you and your partner are working on the `new_feature` branch, you should first do `git checkout new_feature` to make sure you are on the `new_feature` branch, and then do `git pull origin new_feature` to update your local with any changes to the remote.
+Generally you want to be pushing to feature branches (branches where you're working on code) and pulling from master.

 ### Pull Requests

 If what you did in a branch works and you want to add it to the master branch, you will `merge` that branch into the master branch.
-You can `merge` from the command line, but it is much easier and better practice to do it using a Github **Pull Request**, often referred to as a "PR".

 Pull Requests are a Github feature that allows us to merge code from one branch into another.
 The name "Pull Request" can be confusing because you are actually trying to merge code rather than pull it.
 Some other online systems such as Gitlab call them "Merge Requests" for this reason.